cbonoz/genome-cards/README.md

 What's next for Genome Cards?
 ----

 Genome cards is an open source project that could be extended for other applications.
+The cards could be gamified, and learning about the genome and help individual's maximize their life effectiveness based on their personal traits.